Savina Petkova on Carl Olsson’s ‘Meanwhile on Earth’ (2020)

 Humour is still present in this cinematic waiting room.
 Motion and trespassing may be suspended, yet jokes always infiltrate any rigid situation in the morgue or at the graveyard.
 One can find consolation in the fact that, even attending to death, there is room for mistakes, stoppages, even sloppiness, visualised in a funeral assistant that keeps knocking down the flower arrangements, or a coffin that gets stuck in transportation, or maybe the brief pauses between cremations that are filled up with small talk.
 There are glitches and uncomfortable moments, which defuse the otherwise unbearable tension in a way that one might recall the rule of medieval executioners to wear masks or veil their faces to stay clear of personal responsibility.
 In this case, Olsson protects his actors by exposing their labour in the most honest, unswerving ways, in both visuals and dialogue.

 However, the film flirts with a beckoning quality of what’s concealed.
 The spectators are not going to find solace in an actual funeral sequence (snippets of that only happen off screen), nor an actual burial or a coffin descending into the ground.
 A body cloaked in a hospital sheet is still a body, yet by denying the visual of a corpse, the film swings freely from material death to its virtual presence, never privileging one over the other.
 Meanwhile on Earth is, then, a vision of human, all-too-human, purgatory in which one ponders over the most important questions of life and death, ones that in other contexts provoke either repentance or damnation.

-Release: Screened as part of the International Film Festival Rotterdam 2020
+Meanwhile on Earth screened as part of the International Film Festival Rotterdam 2020.